juncture-digital/juncture/docs/quick-start.md

 Once you've successfully logged in with Github (and authorized Juncture access), open the Github Editor in a new window. <ve-window href="/editor" button-label="Open the Juncture Editor" button-icon="pencil"></ve-window>

-### 3. Create a new essay file in Github
+### 3. Create a new essay file on Github

 In the Github navigation toolbar at the top of the Editor window (located just below the header), select the `Add File` icon and enter the name of the essay to be created (for example, `hello-juncture`) in the input dialog that appears.
-Press the `Add` button to create the new essay.
+Press the `Add` button to create a new essay.

 ?> When a file extension (such as `.md`) is not included in the name, a folder with the specified name is created with a single child file named `README.md`.  **README.md** is the Github convention for naming index files in a folder.
 While we could have used the file name `hello-juncture.md` for our new essay (which would have worked perfectly fine), creating a parent folder for the essay has advantages and is generally recommended.
 The main benefit is that is folder provides a convenient location for storing other files that may eventually be associated with the essay.
 This could include annotation files and map overlays, among others.